Research Methods and Stats (RMS)

 RMS 4945 Community-Based Research (4 Credits)

 This class introduces the emerging philosophical and methodological issues that arise when university faculty students collaborate on research with community-based organizations.
-Prerequisites: RMS 4942 and RMS 4946.
+Prerequisites: RMS 4942 and RMS 4930 or instructor permission.

 RMS 4946 Advanced Qualitative Research (4 Credits)

 This course introduces exemplary qualitative studies and consideration of implications for education and the social sciences, and considers the types of questions asked by qualitative researchers and methods they use, particularly observation and interviewing.
 Students undertake their own qualitative study to consider application of theory, techniques, and practice to their dissertation research.
-Prerequisite: RMS 4941 and RMS 4942 or permission of instructor.
+Prerequisite: RMS 4941 and RMS 4942 or instructor permission.

 RMS 4947 Arts-Based Research (3 Credits)

 In this course students explore the ground upon which arts-based research is built and become acquainted with salient issues regarding this kind of research.
 We practice interviewing, observations and a few arts-based practices.
-Prerequisites: RMS 4942 and RMS 4946 or permission of instructor.
+Prerequisites: RMS 4941 or instructor permission.